fredrike/fredrike.github.io/_academia/research.md

 ### Others

 **F. Erlandsson**, P. Bródka, M. Boldt, and H. Johnson, (2018).
 Do We Really Need To Catch Them All?
-A New User-guided Social Media Crawling Method. *International Conference on Computational Social Science IC2S2*, Chicago, USA. extended abstract accepted for poster session
+A New User-guided Social Media Crawling Method. *International Conference on Computational Social Science IC2S2*, Chicago, USA. extended abstract accepted for poster session.

 **Erlandsson F.**, Borg A., and Boldt M. (2018).
-Visualizing modus operandi similarity between burglaries in a city. *NetCrime 2018 3nd Symposium on the Structure and Mobility of Crime*, Paris, France, 2018, extended abstract
+Visualizing modus operandi similarity between burglaries in a city. *NetCrime 2018 3nd Symposium on the Structure and Mobility of Crime*, Paris, France, 2018, extended abstract.

 **Erlandsson F.**, Bródka P., M. Boldt, and H. Johnson, (2018).
 Do We Really Need To Catch Them All?
 A New User-guided Social Media Crawling Method”, *NetSci 2018 International School and Conference on Network Science*, Paris, France, extended abstract accepted for poster session

 **F. Erlandsson**, P. Bródka, and A. Borg, (2018).
-Seed selection for information cascade in multilayer network”, *NetSci 2018 International School and Conference on Network Science*, Paris, France, extended abstract accepted for poster session
+Seed selection for information cascade in multilayer network”, *NetSci 2018 International School and Conference on Network Science*, Paris, France, extended abstract accepted for poster session.

 **Erlandsson, F**, (2017).
 Replication Data for: Do We Really Need To Catch Them All?
-A New User-guided Social Media Crawling Method, *Harvard Dataverse*, V1, [doi:10.7910/DVN/DCBDEP](https://doi.org/10.7910/DVN/DCBDEP), UNF:6:rAWT7zGxHr6jKXil93DLXA==
+A New User-guided Social Media Crawling Method, *Harvard Dataverse*, V1, [doi:10.7910/DVN/DCBDEP](https://doi.org/10.7910/DVN/DCBDEP), UNF:6:rAWT7zGxHr6jKXil93DLXA==.